mtorabirad/PricePrediction/README.md

 Exploratory Data Analysis (EDA) was performed on the cleaned and preprocessed dataset to identify outliers and to inspect the inter-correlation between features.
 The box-and-whisker diagrams and Inter Quartile Range (IQR) method were used to identify the major outliers: points that fall beyond the outer upper fence, which is the Q3 + 3*IQR.
 The method is used instead of more complex methods, such as DBSCAN and Isolation Forests, due to its simplicity and instead of the Z-score method because the latter method assumes Gaussian distribution of the underlying data.
 The outliers were eliminated because they corresponded to less than fifteen percent of the observations and I noticed that keeping them severely deteriorates the performance of the models.

-Analysing the inter-correlation (i.e., pairwise correlation) between the features shows that there is a strong correlation between features 'accommodates', 'bedrooms' (with Pearson correlation coefficient 0.7) and between features 'accommodates', 'bed' (with coefficient 0.79), which indicates that these features contain redundant information.
+Analysing the inter-correlation (i.e., pairwise correlation) between the features shows that there is a strong correlation between features 'accommodates', 'bedrooms' (with Pearson correlation coefficient 0.7) and between features 'accommodates', 'bed' (with coefficient 0.79), which indicates that they contain redundant information.
 Among these features, only 'accommodates' is kept because that feature can be expected to have a more direct relationship with the target variable price than the two other features.

 ### Building the models
 Linear Regression and different tree-based regression models were trained.